onomondo/onomondo-softsim-cli/README.md

 ### Examples

-Get 5678 profiles and store under `./profile/`
+Get 5678 profiles and store under `./profile/`:

 ```
 softsim fetch -a <your_api_key> -n 5678
 ```

-Specify output path
+Specify output path:
 ```
 softsim fetch -a <your_api_key> -n 1000 -o "batch1"
 ```

 ### Next

-Finds the next available profile and outputs decrypted and decoded values.
+Find the next available profile and outputs decrypted and decoded values.
 Specify `format` to change encoding.

 `HEX` - suitable for SoftSIM integrations made by Onomondo